Music of New Brunswick

 New Brunswick offers musical entertainment at different venues, including the Harvest Jazz & Blues Festival in Fredericton and Symphony New Brunswick, with its main series occurring in Saint John, Moncton and Fredericton.

 Festivals

-New Brunswick's capital city is Fredericton, which is home to the Harvest Jazz & Blues Festival, an annual event.
+New Brunswick's capital city is Fredericton, which is home to the annual Harvest Jazz & Blues Festival.
 The Nashwaak Music Festival is an annual event, featuring Country, Roots and Folk music.
-Held every New Brunswick Day weekend 20 km north of Fredericton.
+It is held every New Brunswick Day weekend 20 km north of Fredericton.

 The Moncton music scene local Acadian and songwriters as well as concert festivals held at Magnetic Hill Concert Site.

 Saint John's main music festival is Area 506, where each summer East Coast musicians gather dock side along the city's harbour.

 The city of Miramichi is best known for its country and bluegrass music, featuring a blend of Acadian, Irish and Scot's traditional style of music.
 The Miramichi Folksong Festival preserves the history and rich musical traditions of northeastern New Brunswick.

 Sappyfest is an annual independent festival held in Sackville, New Brunswick founded by Sappy Records.